AdamXCIX/IGME-235/235-project1-content.md

 # Game Treatment

 ## High Concept
-Make it through the dark forest while hiding from monsters.
+Traverse through the dark forest while hiding from monsters.
 If they spot you, run until they can't see you anymore, then stay out of sight.

 ## Genre